build-trust/ockam/documentation/use-cases/secure-remote-access-tunnels/README.md

 When we run this, we see the data flow as shown in the [diagram above](#01-setup-an-inlet-and-an-outlet) - HTTP requests and responses are wrapped in Ockam Routing messages and tunneled through our simple Rust program.

+Stop the HTTP server and the programs before moving to the next step.
+Don't exit the windows as you will continue to need various session into the learning container.
+You can stop all programs with the keys `Ctrl + C`.

 ## 02: Route over a Transport

 <p><img alt="Secure Remote Access using Ockam" src="./diagrams/02.png"></p>